Groups

 Troubleshooting

-Why didn’t my Site Settings change update an open planner?
+Why didn't my Site Settings change update an existing planner?

 Steps to resolve: